dmihai1337/Embedded-Programming/README.md

 <img width="432" alt="Space Invaders Game" src="https://user-images.githubusercontent.com/56593368/236072073-f457df39-364a-48d3-8f39-c79d39d22dd6.png">

-* adding pipelining to the processor
+* adding pipelining and a cache system for the processor

 This task is solved in groups of 2.
 In this repository I present the solution which my partner [The5imon](https://github.com/The5imon) and I designed.